BiomedDAR/copula-tabular/paper.md

 Aside from toy problems and demonstrations, the majority of problems require efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration). -->
 Recent advancements in synthetic data generation have made it a viable solution for applications in various fields, such as finance, biomedical research [@dahmen2019synsys], and data science[@raghunathan2021synthetic].
 Synthetic data is generated artificially, yet replicates the joint probability distribution of its real-world counterpart.
 Its ability to mimic the statistical behaviour of real data makes it a useful tool for testing algorithms, systems, and training machine learning models, and it can be used as an economical substitute for real data when it is not available, is too sensitive to release, or too costly to acquire.
-Copula-based data generation methods [@li2014differentially;@li2020sync;kamthe2021copula] have been demonstrated to produce reliable and accurate tabular data when generating synthetic data.
+Copula-based data generation methods [@li2014differentially;@li2020sync;kamthe2021copula;@patki2016synthetic] have been demonstrated to produce reliable and accurate tabular data when generating synthetic data.

 # Statement of need

-In this software, we present an improved version of the Synthetic Data Vault (SDV) [@patki2016synthetic], a widely used tool for generating multivariate synthetic data through the implementation of a Gaussian copula.
+In this software, we present an improved version of the copula tools as seen in Synthetic Data Vault (SDV) [@patki2016synthetic], a widely used tool for generating multivariate synthetic data through Gaussian copulas.
 This enhanced model incorporates conditional joint distributions into its framework, allowing for the splitting of single variables into multiple component marginal distributions.
-The improved version of the SDV provides greater usability in the synthesis of  complex, non-linear sample distributions, allowing for the replication of a wider range of datasets.
+The improved version of the SDV provides greater usability in the synthesis of complex, non-linear, non-monotonic sample distributions, allowing for the replication of a wider range of datasets.

 Our enhancement is written entirely in Python, builds on the existing infrastructure of SDV, and is designed to work with a data dictionary specifying the metadata of the input dataset.
 There are additional class-based implementations of data cleaning, visualisation tools, transformation tools, privacy leakage evaluation, and sample wrapper scripts for generating synthetic data from start to finish.